Out of Home (OOH) is seen by 93% of Australians living in and around the capital cities each and every day.

 MOVE has been purpose built to enable media buyers and advertisers to plan their OOH campaigns using any combination of formats.
 Media buyers can combine published sample packages and bespoke proposals obtained from any outdoor media operator with inventory in the MOVE system.
 Outdoor media companies selling more than one format can also combine formats as part of their packages.
 MOVE has inbuilt mapping functionality to visually display the reach of a campaign against the chosen demographic and market(s).

-For the ninth consecutive year since the launch of MOVE, Out of Home (OOH) audiences have increased, with the 2019 data update showing an overall audience growth of 2.4%.
+For the tenth consecutive year since the launch of MOVE, OOH audiences have increased, with the 2020 data update showing an overall audience growth of 1.8%.
+This is reflective of the average typical week, irrespective of audience variations such as those we have witnessed during the COVID-19 global pandemic.

-For additional information regarding this update you can refer to the following:
+For additional information regarding this update you can refer to the Fact Sheet.